CouncilofLorien/counciloflorien.github.io/docs/cards/M/monstrosity-of-diverse-shape.md

 > Permanent-event
 >
 > {: .hazard-text .black-text .p-2 }
-> > _**Unique.**_ _Spawn._.
-The Drowning-deeps and Remains of Thangorodrim each have an additional automatic-attack: _Spawn._-2 strikes with 15/9 prowess/body.
-In addition, once per turn the hazard player may use one against the hazard limit to play a Wolf or Animal hazard creature from his discard pile.
+> > _Unique._ _Spawn._ The Drowning-deeps and Remains of Thangorodrim each have an additional automatic-attack: <br>Spawn --- 2 strikes with 15/9 prowess/body. <br>&ensp;In addition, once per turn the hazard player may use one against the hazard limit to play a Wolf or Animal hazard creature from his discard pile.
 This card must have already attacked the company this turn.
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield">【 15/9 】</div>